 That got me through.

 I know that this is a post I’ll refer back to and possibly share with others again in the future.
-So, if you know someone that needs to hear this, it’s okay to take a risk and try-- share this.
 You don’t have to be perfect, but you have to do what scares you.
 In addition to sharing, post below something that you need to do that scares you.